ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 * **fluff**

 ### Deploying the laboratory environment
 First make sure that you have installed Docker, Helm and Go on your machine.
+Make also sure to have your Docker engine or Docker desktop running.
 Then you can run the following command to install Kind:
 ```bash
 go install sigs.k8s.io/kind@v0.22.0